 This will look different for everyone.
 Think about the activity that you are doing and what you might need to fix if something breaks.
 For example, maybe you are snowshoeing and a binding breaks.
 How can you fix it so that you can make it back to your car?

-Some staples are a multi-tool knife, duct tape, flagging, safety pins, zipties, and your extra batteries.
-I put this all into a small pot so that I can boil water if I have to.
-I also put #6 into my gear kit.
+Some staples are a multi-tool knife, duct tape, flagging, safety pins, zipties, and extra batteries.

 6. Fire Starter Kit

-Do I need to say it?
+Do we need to say it?
 Go back to the original questions.
 As a bare minimum, you should have an emergency blanket with you.
-As a professional guide, I carry a SilTarp with me and can use (and have used) as shelter.
+We carry a SilTarp with us and can use it for shelter or emergenices.
 A folding saw can really help you make an emergency shelter.
-If you don’t know how to make one, consider taking a shelter building course with us.
-We focus on these skills more in the fall / winter time.

 This is your food!
-I always have some emergency food with me in my pack.
+It is not uncommon to have some emergency food in a backpack.
 Make sure it is high energy, like nuts or a Cliff bar.
 Something that can sustain you and give you energy.
 Of course, know how long you are hiking for and make sure you have enough meals, some extra calories because you’re burning more, and then a stash of emergency food.
 You don’t have to go crazy here.

-I’ve seen people pack their food in bulk containers.
-This is quite common actually and not something I recommend.
-Often, I use reusable sandwich bags a lot, and ziplock bags.
-Then, I avoid packing food that squishes easily, like a banana or peach.
-I learned that one the hard way!
+We’ve seen people pack their food in bulky containers.
+This is quite common actually and not something we recommend.
+Often, a reusable sandwich bag or ziplock bag can fit a lot.
+Avoid packing food that squishes easily, like a banana or peach.
+We learned that one the hard way!

 Are you going onto a ridge top with no water?
-You will need to pack more water.
+If yes, then you will need to pack more water.
 Is it going to be a cold day?
 Maybe pack hot water in a thermos instead.
 Depending on the day, your distance, the weather, etc will determine how much water you should bring.
-I pack at least 1 – 2 litres.
-Sometimes 3 litres if I’m going onto a ridge.
-If I have my dog with me, I need to pack more (I make him pack some in a little dog backpack).
+We typically pack at least 1 – 2 litres.
+Sometimes 3 litres if going onto a ridge.
+If we bring a pet, then don’t forget to make sure your pet has water too.
+We often make our pets pack their own stuff in their own little backpack.

 The other thing with hydration is electrolytes.
 If you are sweating a lot, you need to be replacing your salt.
 Have you ever had a headache on a hot day, but are wearing a hat and drinking a lot of water?
 This is likely because you need to replenish your electrolytes.
 There are a lot of great options out there now like NUUN tabs, Skratch, Gatorade, etc.